OfficialSirH/Semblance-bot/README.md

-This is the Semblance bot for Discord, which is totally epic and helps a lot of the members and is also supercool 😎😎

 ## **Who is Semblance?**

 - Semblance is an AI from the educational and epic idle game, Cell to Singularity, to which she runs the Reality Engine and all the simulations.